Docs

 Versioned modules.Built-in scheduler.

-Drop a folder, get a versioned API surface.
-Schedule cron jobs, send mail, run workers — all from the same app instance.
+Drop in a folder and get a versioned API surface.
+Cron jobs, mail, and worker threads all run from the same app instance, with no extra services to stand up.

 modules/users/index.ts